CanyonTurtle/dvhs-devteams/docs/articles/starting-robotc.md

 }
 ```

-This code has several key things going on:
+This code has several important aspects:
 A `while` loop - that keeps going forever.
 Remember that while loops check the condition at the top, and if it is true, the while loop’s body inside the { ... } will execute once, and the entire process repeats until the top condition is false.
 Two int variables: leftPower and rightPower, being used to temporarily store user input.
 The analog channels can return any number between -127 and 127, corresponding to the user pressing fully back or fully forward, so the answer is stored in the int type.
 The use of vexRT(Ch3) to read user input.
 Ch3 corresponds to the analog channel on the left:

-hi